rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

   },
   "symbol": {
     "type": "string",
-    "description": "Instance ID, e.g. ZOMBBLUE.
-Must be limited to alphanumeric characters.
+    "description": "e.g. ZOMBBLUE.
+Must be limited to alphanumeric characters, no dash (-).
 Underscore is allowed as word separator.
 E.g. LOVE-POTION is NOT allowed.
 LOVE_POTION is allowed."
   },
   "transferable": {
     "type": "number",